marco262/my_wiki/data/curse_of_strahd/gm_notes/planning-a-wedding.md

 Ireena will insist they Do Things Properly, and go through a whole Courtship with Strahd.
 Play along with this, encourage the PCs to get involved with planning.
 Use *Can You Feel The Love Tonight* or *Bella Noche* as background music at some point.

+If Ireena shares with Strahd that she talked to Vampyr, he will at first be furious.
+But after some thought, he will be excited, as it means he has some extra reason to think the Bride Ceremony will work.

-Eventually, Strahd will propose to Ireena, who will give an apparently enthusiastic Yes!
+Eventually, Strahd will propose to Ireena, who will need time to think about it.

+## The Bride Ceremony

+The Bride Ceremony is a method that Strahd has devised to share his Dark Gift with someone else.
+It requires a magical ritual where he fills a goblet with his blood, and Ireena must drink it.
+After she's drunk it, she will take on the same powers as Strahd, including his immortal, vampiric nature.

 # Van Richten's Revelation

-After the PCs notify Van Richten of the Bride
+After the PCs notify Van Richten of the Bride Ceremony...

 Van Richten's theory is that, because Strahd has made his pact with a Dark Power, it means that the source of his strength can also be a weakness.
 Dark Powers are the antithesis to all things good, beautiful, and pure.
 But that means that those things are also the antithesis to the Dark Powers.
 And in a moment of revelation, Van Richten will reveal his theory that Strahd is trying to kill two birds with one stone: To get Ireena into his unlife, but also loosen the Dark Powers' hold on him with one weapon they can't defend against: Love.
 (If Marsha starts to come up with this idea, lean into it.)